 img[lo:hi] = label

-img.reshape(shape) # Needed to align to RLE direction
+return img.reshape(shape) # Needed to align to RLE direction